 It’s disappointing, to say the least, when you pay your insurance premiums on time and then are denied coverage when you need it.
 Following a denial notice, you should get in touch with your insurer and ask for a detailed explanation of why the claim was not approved.
 Mistakes do happen, and once you know the reason for the denial you can double check your policy to see if it’s due to a mistake or oversight on the insurer’s part.

 Whatever you do, don’t go it alone.
-If you live in Florida and think you may have a claim, we will review your insurance denial for free.
+If you think you may have a claim, we will review your insurance denial for free.
 If your insurance company is doing the right thing, we will tell you.
 If they aren't, we will tell you how we can help

 Often, insurance denials are written in a way that makes you think there is nothing that can be done.
 But even if your insurance company hired an engineer or some other professional to inspect your home, you should still consult an expert to see if you have a case.